acuminous/filby/README.md

     "password": "fby_example"
   },

+  "migrations": {
     // Specifies the path to the migrations folder.
-Defaults to "migrations" "migrations": "path/to/migrations/folder",
+Defaults to "migrations" "directory": "path/to/migrations/folder",
+    // Specifies while file types are supported.
+Only yaml and json are supported by default since
+    // raw SQL migrations will bypass Filby's validation "fileTypes": ["yaml", "json", "sql"]
+  },

   "notifications": {